-Bertram Picou is a character in my novel Big Easy.
+Bertram Picou is a recurring character in my French Quarter Mystery Series set in New Orleans.
 Like many Southerners, Bertram Picou served in the Army and did his basic training at Fort Polk in Leesville, Louisiana.
 The Fort is the subject of Tigerland, a gritty but powerful movie starring Colin Farrell.
 It’s probably the best movie Farrell ever did and you might want to check it out.
 Anyway, the place was a hell hole and some say the chances of becoming killed or wounded were greater there than in Vietnam.

-Rutted dirt roads, tracts of heavily forested land that had never seen a chain saw, miles of seemingly endless rifle ranges, and swamps so murky and misty that they looked like the backdrop of a Lon Chaney horror film, comprised Fort Polk.
-Alligators, armadillos, water moccasins and frightened, pissed-off young G.I.’s, soon to be bound for Vietnam, populated the musty old Fort where fever and meningitus were everyday occurrences.
+Rutted dirt roads, tracts of heavily forested land that had never seen a chainsaw, miles of seemingly endless rifle ranges, and swamps so murky and misty that they looked like the backdrop of a Lon Chaney horror film, comprised Fort Polk.
+Alligators, armadillos, water moccasins and frightened, pissed-off young G.I.’s, soon to be bound for Vietnam, populated the musty old Fort where fever and meningitis were everyday occurrences.

 Some of the drill sergeants were mean, some practically psychotic.
 Nice wasn’t in their vocabulary.
 Bertram is the personification of the term laid-back, but two words can still evoke memories of distress and instantly raise his blood pressure and heart rate.
 Those two words — grease trap!
 If you ever spent any time in the Army, you probably know what I mean.

 Food in the mess halls was simple but filling.
 All you could eat in fifteen minutes or so.
-They served red beans in abundance, and rice.
-Problem was, not together.
+They served red beans in abundance and rice.
+The problem was, not together.
 Army regulation said you can’t have two starches on one plate.
 Good idea for the Army, bad idea for Bertram Picou who thinks RB&R should be part of the Government’s food pyramid (or whatever shape it is now!)

 1 ½ lbs. dry red beans